 - Fiscal, programmatic and other reports submitted to the OAAA were accepted despite some being submitted after the deadline or requiring corrections.
-There was increased, unexpected reporting which increased demand in administrative efforts. - Minimal technical assistance and training provided to providers, due to continued response efforts related to COVID-19.
+There was increased, unexpected reporting which increased demand in administrative efforts. - CV AAA maintained a Regional Advisory Committee - Participated in virtual TARC/T4A meetings - A Resource library was maintained in the lobby area of our building. - Attended and participated in team meetings, as needed, throughout the year - Bilingual staff available to provide Spanish translation to clients, caregiver and staff.

-- CV AAA maintained a Regional Advisory Committee - Participated in virtual TARC/T4A meetings - A Resource library was maintained in the lobby area of our building. - Attended and participated in team meetings, as needed, throughout the year - Bilingual staff available to provide Spanish translation to clients, caregiver and staff. - Met all performance measures, based on flexibilities made by the OAAA, due to the Governor's Disaster Declaration. - Conducted limited legal awareness, primarily virtual, throughout region - Utilized social media to help promote services, specifically, Benefits Counseling.
+- Met all performance measures, based on flexibilities made by the OAAA, due to the Governor's Disaster Declaration. - Conducted limited legal awareness, primarily virtual, throughout region - Utilized social media to help promote services, specifically, Benefits Counseling.
 One partner agency maintains an e-distribution list with over 500 social service contacts; flyers, upcoming events, other relevant inf is sent to this contact and distributed to the list.
-We ask anyone who receives our info to please reach out to us so that we can further discuss an opportunity to present at their agency/facility if the need arises, and, at the very least to ensure that they understand the service and target populations that the AAA CV serves. - Due to COVID, volunteers in all AAA programs were stagnant.
-The Ombudsman program was able to retain most certified volunteers; this program went through the most stringent requirements as it relates to COVID, in order to be able to advocate, in person, or in closer proximity than just over the phone, for residents. - All facility visits were completed, per the approved Performance measures for the year - Investigated and reported total complaints - Attended and participated in Ombudsman training, primarily virtual. - Ensured current materials related to caregiving issues were distributed; primary focus was meeting client demand with the urgent needs. - Technical assistance information was distributed throughout the year to the 9 nutrition service providers, especially as it related to the ever-changing rules and regulations as it pertained to COVID and the Governor's Disaster Declaration Proclamation. - AAA entered into DPS agreements with regional nutrition providers and purchased congregate meals and home-delivered meals.
-Nutrition services were provided in: Coke, Concho, Crockett, Kimble, Mason, McCulloch, Menard, Sutton and Tom Green counties - Continued to use procedures to ensure documentation was submitted to AAA in timely fashion. - HHS OAA completed consumer satisfaction surveys via a third party for all AAA's.
+We ask anyone who receives our info to please reach out to us so that we can further discuss an opportunity to present at their agency/facility if the need arises, and, at the very least to ensure that they understand the service and target populations that the AAA CV serves. - Due to COVID, volunteers in all AAA programs were stagnant. - All facility visits were completed, per the approved Performance measures for the year - Investigated and reported total complaints - Attended and participated in Ombudsman training, primarily virtual. - Ensured current materials related to caregiving issues were distributed; primary focus was meeting client demand with the urgent needs. - Technical assistance information was distributed throughout the year to the 9 nutrition service providers, especially as it related to the ever-changing rules and regulations as it pertained to COVID and the Governor's Disaster Declaration Proclamation. - AAA entered into DPS agreements with regional nutrition providers and purchased congregate meals and home-delivered meals.
+Nutrition services were provided in: Coke, Crockett, Kimble, Mason, McCulloch, Menard, Sutton and Tom Green counties - Continued to use procedures to ensure documentation was submitted to AAA in timely fashion. - HHS OAA completed consumer satisfaction surveys via a third party for all AAA's.

-2021-2022 PROJECTED PERFORMANCE MEASURES
+2022-2023 PROJECTED PERFORMANCE MEASURES